inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/docker_sql/readme.md

 	t."DOLocationID" = zdo."LocationID"
 LIMIT 100;
 ```
-#### INNER JOIN VERSION 2
+#### INNER JOIN EXAMPLE 2
-In this version it is clearer to see what condition is being applied to each join.
+In this version it is clearer to see which condition is being applied to each join.
 ```sql
 SELECT
     tpep_pickup_datetime,